paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-There, we run Python.call send to the Python file the name of the function we want to call, (in this case the function in Python that we also called "create_bitcoin_public_key"), and a list of parameters<br />
+There, we run Python.call to send the Python file the name of the function we want to call, (so, in this case it's the function in Python that we also called `create_bitcoin_public_key`), and a list of parameters<br />
 Since the response that we get back from Python will be a binary, we cast it back into a string.

 ---